PopovEvgeniy/simpleswfconvertor/readme.txt

 Working modes

 The normal mode intends for processing single flash movie.
-The batch mode intends for processing all flash movies in target directory.
+The batch mode intends for processing all flash movies in target directory and all subdirectories of target directory.

 License